Songs

 Apart from several new pieces, Jeff also reworked several of his older Christie songs, giving them a fresh, reinvigorated take.

-The first single from the set is One In A Million.
+The first single from the set was One In A Million, followed by Ordinary People.

 Tracklist